ingenieriart3/smart-knowledge-retriever/README.md

   timeout: 5s
   retries: 3

-🧼 Clean up dangling containers:
+Clean dangling containers

 docker container prune

-    📄 Add service startup notes to /docs/dev.md (optional but helpful for contributors)
+📄 Docs & Contributions

+Contributors are welcome!
+Create a /docs/dev.md with your notes, startup tips, or ideas.
 🪪 License

-MIT License – free for personal and commercial use.
+MIT License — free for personal and commercial use.
-Use it, fork it, improve it — and tag us if you build something cool.
+Use it, fork it, build something cool — and tag us if you do!

-Made with 🧠 by ingenieriart3
+Made with 🧠 by @ingenieriart3